 While generally people charged with DWI offer a defense at trial, in some instances, it makes sense for a defendant to enter a guilty plea.
 Even if a defendant chooses not to contest the charges against him or her though, the court must take certain measures to ensure that the defendant understands the ramifications of his or her choice; otherwise the plea could potentially be vacated at a later date.
-The grounds for vacating a guilty plea were recently discussed in a New Jersey case in which the defendant argued the factual basis for his not guilty plea was insufficient.
+The grounds for vacating a guilty plea were recently discussed in a New Jersey action in which the defendant argued the factual basis for his not guilty plea was insufficient.
 If you are charged with driving while intoxicated in New Jersey, you should speak to a dedicated New Jersey DWI defense attorney to determine the best strategy to seek a favorable outcome under the facts of your case.

 Factual and Procedural History

 It is reported that the defendant crashed the car he was operating in 2011.
 He was transported to a hospital where it was revealed that his blood alcohol content was over twice the legal limit.
 As such, he was charged with a per se DWI offense, to which he entered a guilty plea.
 Then, in August 2018, the defendant was charged with a second DWI offense.
 Following the second charge, he moved to vacate his earlier conviction to avoid facing increased penalties as a repeat offender.